How to watch A Charlie Brown Thanksgiving for free online

 The 1973 TV special A Charlie Brown Thanksgiving has been as traditional as turkey and stuffing in many households for years.
 Many fans, therefore, were unhappy to learn back in October that the Peanuts holiday specials -- including It's The Great Pumpkin, Charlie Brown; A Charlie Brown Thanksgiving; and the classic A Charlie Brown Christmas, were moving from CBS to Apple TV Plus.

-It's definitely disappointing for some viewers, who still want to just be able to turn on broadcast TV and watch Snoopy serve up jelly beans and toast as they've done for decades.
+Thursday, however, brought good news for those who still want to be able to turn on broadcast TV like old times and watch Snoopy serve up jelly beans and toast as they've done for decades.
+Apple and PBS announced that they've teamed up to offer ad-free broadcasts on both PBS and PBS Kids of A Charlie Brown Thanksgiving (on Nov.
+22 at 7:30 p.m. local time/6:30 p.m.
+Central).
+A Charlie Brown Christmas will air on those same networks (on Dec.
+13 at 7:30 p.m. local time/6:30 p.m.
+Central).

 "I live in the country and have pretty crappy internet service," one Twitter user wrote back in October.
 "I do have DirecTV but no streaming apps.
 I've been a fan of the Peanuts holiday shows for years.
 Watched them as a child and with my kids but the tradition has died for my grandkids.
 So sad.
 Thanks no thanks Apple."